 The Swift compact hatchback plays an integral role in the industry dominance of Maruti Suzuki ever since it was launched in 2005.
 It is part of the Indo-Japanese company’s four constant best-sellers alongside the Alto, WagonR and the Swift Dzire sub-4m sibling.
 The popular Swift hatchback had underwent several upgrades through its over a decade of running on Indian roads.

-Within two years of its launch, Maruti Suzuki introduced a 1.3-litre DDiS diesel engine sourced from Fiat and to comply with the BSIV emission regulations, the 1.3-litre petrol motor was replaced with a smaller 1.2 K Series engine in 2010.
-Both these engines will likely be carried over for the new model.
+Within two years of its initial launch, Maruti Suzuki introduced a 1.3-litre DDiS diesel engine sourced from Fiat and to comply with the BSIV emission regulations, the 1.3-litre petrol motor was replaced with a smaller 1.2 K Series engine in 2010.
+Both these engines will likely be carried over to the new generation model.

 In April 2011, an all-new generation based on the global model came into the fore with longer frame, new headlights and stretched taillights accompanied by refreshed interiors and features.
 Even after 11 years, the Swift is still the master of the compact hatchback segment as 1,95,043 units were retailed in FY2016 in comparison to 2,10,338 examples in the previous Financial Year.

-To sustain its dominance in the segment, an all new generation model will arrive at Indian shores sometime next year (2018) and we have already had the glimpses of how it will look like courtesy of the four-generation global-spec model that has just been launched in Japan.
-Here’s everything you need to know about the 2017 Maruti Suzuki Swift from Indian buyer’s perspective:
+To sustain its dominance in the segment, an brand new model will arrive at Indian shores sometime in 2018 and we have already had the glimpses of how it will look like courtesy of the four-generation global-spec model that was launched in Japan several months earlier.
+It has now been spotted during an ad shoot in Lonavala.
+Here’s everything you need to know about the 2018 Maruti Suzuki Swift from Indian buyer’s perspective: